toivjon/max-pondus/README.md

 ## Features
 This section contains the list of the service features.

-Note that currently all features are still TODOs as the application is currently in design phase.
+Note that currently all features are still TODOs as the application is currently under brainstorming.

 TODO